hongkailiu/svt-case-doc/ocp_4.0/next_gen_installer.md

 ### we can also check with ec2 console, the instance type, the storage type, io1 or gp2
 ### and iops value for io1
+### they all work as defined in the above install-config.yaml

 ```